MaterializeInc/materialize/doc/developer/design/20210601_build_mirrelationexpr.md

 with `Func` have an ever-increasing number of variants, the number of variants for enums whose names end in `Expr` are pretty stable.

-Construct `MirRelationExpr` and `MirScalarExpr` with boilerplate, but construct `*Func` enums as JSON strings that can be deserialized using `serde`.
+Keep Justin's syntax for `MirRelationExpr` and `MirScalarExpr` and implement Justin's syntax with boilerplate.
+But specify `*Func` enums using JSON strings can be correctly deserialized using [serde_json].

-Most `*Func` variants are unit variants, and you can get the unit enum variant of your choice by using `serde` to deserialize the name.
+Most `*Func` variants are unit variants, and you can get the unit enum variant of your choice by using [serde_json] to deserialize the name.
 ```
 serde_json::from_str::<TableFunc>("GenerateSeriesInt32")
 ```